top of page

 As your best friend gets older, I would recommend doing occasional bloodwork and maybe even an xray to take a deeper look into their health.
 This can help to catch conditions very early should your older pet develop any treatable medical issues.
 I usually think about these things once my dog is around 7 years old.
 If they are developing ‘old age’ related symptoms or are on medications, it may be recommended that you do blood work more frequently by your vet.

-Prevention!
 I strongly recommend monthly prevention.
 These days the weather is unpredictable but as soon as we are seeing temperatures around 0⁰C that means we have ticks waking up in the grass and leaf litter.
-It is recommended to use Flea and tick prevention year round these days.
+It is recommended to use Flea and tick prevention year round now.

 Heartworm prevention is used from June to November.
 (Yes I also see Heartworm yearly in pets that come into the clinic) (if you travel south it is recommended to use heartworm prevention year round due to the strength of the strains south of Ontario)